edwood-grant/sdl3-vapi/README.md

 you are more than welcome to check out.
 If you want to compile them and try them out, you can do it through meson.

-Examples are the same examples as the official SDL3 examples, but adapted to Vala, plus a few more to show to do different game loops.
+Some examples are the same examples as the official SDL3 examples, but adapted to Vala, plus a few more to show to do different game loops.
 Tests are pretty slim right now, but more are planned.

+In particular, extra samples are:

+* SDL GPU samples: adapted from TheSpyDog GPU Examples
+* SDL3 Image: adapted from the SDL3 Image tests
+* SDL3 TTF: adapted from the SDL3 TTF tests

 Type the following on the command line in the repository root: